borkdude/jayfu/README.md

 Learn how to make a native Clojure CLI with GraalVM native-image and SCI!

-The tutorial is set up around an example CLI that reads JSON from stdin and transforms it using a function which is dynamically evaluated.
+This example is set up around an example CLI that reads JSON from stdin and transforms it using a function which is dynamically evaluated.

+A talk that guides you through this project is coming soon.

 ## Prerequisites